-- Stagger payment areas and tables in food service areas. - Customers will be barred entrance once the safe social distancing capacity has been reached. - Space between customers in food service and retail areas, as well as the ticket booth, will be set at the recommended 6 feet. - Direct customers to seats that separate them from other customers by 6 feet. - Additional hand sanitizing stations will be available to patrons and employees. - Any equipment used will be cleaned and disinfected after each use. - Bathrooms should be sanitized after use. - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Follow restaurant guidelines for food service areas. - Sanitize theater seats following each movie.
-If this isn't possible, install disposable material on seats and discard after each movie.

-- Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact loss payment - contact-less payment. - Sanitize point of sale equipment after each use, including pens.
+- Limit the number of customers based upon the SAFER AT HOME: PHASE TWO guidelines under Executive Order 65. - Stagger payment areas and tables in food service areas. - Customers will be barred entrance once the safe social distancing capacity has been reached. - Space between customers in food service and retail areas, as well as the ticket booth, will be set at the recommended 6 feet. - Direct customers to seats that separate them from other customers by 6 feet. - Additional hand sanitizing stations will be available to patrons and employees. - Any equipment used will be cleaned and disinfected after each use. - Bathrooms should be sanitized after use. - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Follow restaurant guidelines for food service areas. - Sanitize theater seats following each movie.
+If this is not possible, install disposable material on seats and discard after each movie. - Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal, or another form of contact-less payment.